 - Has travelled across the U.S. and Canada to conduct Ergonomic Practice Assessments.

 - Is a former dentist licensed in the United States (California) and in Canada (British Columbia) for 34 years until his retirement from the University of British Columbia Faculty of Dentistry in 2017.

 - Writes expert medical-legal reports and has given expert testimony in courts in the U.S. and Canada.

 - Has written many scholarly articles as well as general professional journal articles about his realm of special expertise in clinical ergonomics.

 - Conducts site visit evaluations of many private and institutional dental clinic practice settings.

-- Performs Ergonomic Practice Assessments in the professional’s own private dental offices, often using sophisticated patient simulation equipment.
-When the professional being ergonomically assessed has already retired from practice in the wake of impairment, the Ergonomic Practice Assessment is sometimes performed by prior arrangement in another private office in the region, or at a regional dental school facility, or at Dr. Rucker’s own university setting (if the professional is able and willing to travel).
+- Performs Ergonomic Practice Assessments in the professional’s own private dental offices using sophisticated patient simulation equipment.
+When the professional being ergonomically assessed has already retired from practice in the wake of impairment, the Ergonomic Practice Assessment is sometimes performed by prior arrangement in another private office in the region, or at a regional dental school facility.

-- Performs recommended interventions, when equipment adjustment or modification has been indicated, or when specialized ergonomic training/retraining has been indicated) in the professional’s own private dental offices, also using sophisticated patient simulation equipment.
+- Oversees recommended interventions, when equipment adjustment or modification has been indicated, or when specialized ergonomic training/retraining has been indicated) in the professional’s own private dental offices, also using sophisticated patient simulation equipment.